 The enclosed area in front of the White Tower is called the Inmost Ward.
 In the 1200s it was a busy complex, full of buildings set up to serve royal residence.
 These included kitchens and a great hall.
 The Inmost Ward was protected by a high wall and the enormous Coldharbour Gate-Tower.

 Image: A view looking towards the Wakefield and Bloody Towers.
 You can still see the foundations of the medieval royal complex, and the remains of the Coldharbour Gate-Tower.

 St Thomas’s Tower was built by Henry III’s son, Edward I, between 1275 and 1279.
 The Wharf that now separates this tower from the Thames had not been built then, so Edward’s building looked out directly on to the river.
-His royal barge could be moored beneath the great archway, which in later centuries became known as Traitors’ Gate.
+His royal barge could be moored beneath the great archway, below the royal apartment, which in later centuries became known as Traitors’ Gate.

-The first large room – which records describe as a ‘hall with a chamber’ – has been left unrestored.
+Records describe the royal accommodation inside St Thomas's Tower as a 'hall with a chamber'.
+The first large room – the hall - has been left unrestored.
 This was where the King could dine and entertain.
 Remains of the hall’s original 13th-century fireplace, a garderobe (lavatory) wall and a picturesque vaulted turret still survive.